Common Contracting Concerns

 Contracts should be routed as follows for review and signature:

-A. Contracts related to sponsored projects in the name of Georgia Southern University Research and Service Foundation must be sent to the Office of Research Services and Sponsored Programs.
+A. Contracts related to sponsored projects in the name of Georgia Southern University Research and Service Foundation must be sent to the Research Services.
 These include contracts, agreements, MOU’s, data use agreements, material transfer agreements, grant awards and amendments, and other agreements commonly used for grant and research administration.

 B. Contracts for the purchase of goods and services from an outside vendor, via purchase requisition, purchasing card or corporate independent contractor agreement, guest speaker agreement, and so on, must be sent to the Office of Procurement and Contract Services.